 - Typical Group:

-Our home is a small town tucked into the southern Talamanca Mountains, where we immerse ourselves in village life.
-For two and a half weeks, we join enthusiastic friends from town, interacting with them in Spanish to work on important municipal and environmental projects identified by community leaders.
-Putney group leaders design dynamic language lessons to complement your real-life learning.
+Our home is a small town tucked into the southern Talamanca Mountains, where we immerse ourselves in everyday village life.
+For three weeks, we join enthusiastic friends from town, interacting with them in Spanish to work on important municipal and environmental projects identified by community leaders.
+Putney group leaders prepare dynamic Spanish language lessons to complement your real-life learning.
 In addition, choose an independent project of your own design to explore an aspect of local culture—past projects have included interviewing village residents about issues affecting their town, learning to cook local recipes with a señora and her family, creating a map of our host village, and organizing a soccer tournament.
 Spend late afternoons and evenings chatting with new Tico friends, hiking to hidden swimming holes, learning new songs on the guitar, playing games of futbol in the town plaza, and attending local fiestas.
-During your time in Costa Rica, you can expect to complete between 60 and 80 hours of community service volunteer work.
+During your time in Costa Rica, you can expect to complete between 50 and 80 hours of community service volunteer work.

 Life in the village is simple, but the days are full.
 For the first two and a half weeks, we live together in a house located in our project village.
 We form cooking and cleaning crews each day to help local women prepare delicious comida of rice, beans, chicken, eggs, fresh tropical fruit, vegetables, and juices.
 Each morning we head out to project sites in small groups to mix cement, lay blocks, teach basic English or health education to schoolchildren, and work with farmers to harvest coffee beans, pineapples, and other crops.
 Use your expanding Spanish vocabulary as you work with local maestros de obra to learn basic construction techniques and complete much needed renovations and repairs.
 Your leaders create fun, hands-on language learning activities–scavenger hunts, interviews, projects, and nightly games–all designed to expand your fluency.